-130 Primary versus secondary minor/trace element patterns
+Primary vs. secondary minor/trace element patterns

-The continual production of Pb as a result of radioactive decay, will cause some alteration to the 131 132 chemistry and structure of uraninite and/or any other U-bearing minerals (Hazen et al., 2009, and references therein).
-An important, self-induced alteration phenomenon which affects all U-bearing 133 minerals is the accumulation of long-term damage caused by α -decay events, or 'metamictization'.
-The 134 135 most intense damage results in defect production and amorphization as, for example, has been shown for modelling of energetic uranium recoil damage within zircon (Devanathan et al., 2006).
-In contrast, 136 uraninite is known to be quite resistant to α -recoil events because of relatively rapid annealing kinetics 137 (Eval and Fleischer, 1985; Janeczek and Ewing, 1991), and has the ability to self-heal radiation 138 damage: the radioactive decay process can also induce redistribution of key elements such as Pb within 139 a given grain (e.g., Hazen et al., 2009).
-140
+The continual production of Pb as a result of radioactive decay, will cause some alteration to the chemistry and structure of uraninite and/or any other U-bearing minerals (Hazen et al. 2009, and references therein).
+An important, self-induced alteration phenomenon that affects all U-bearing minerals is the accumulation of long-term damage caused by $\alpha$ -decay events, or metamictization.
+However, uraninite is known to be quite resistant to $\alpha$ -recoil events because of relatively rapid annealing kinetics (Eyal and Fleischer 1985; Janeczek and Ewing 1991), and has the ability to self-heal radiation damage.
+The radioactive decay process can also induce redistribution of key elements such as Pb within a given grain (e.g., Hazen et al. 2009).

-Incorporation of Pb and Σ REY within the crystal lattice was shown for 'primary', oscillatory-zoned uraninite which hosts the highest amounts of Pb (up to 0.2 apfu) and Σ REY (up to 0.2 apfu) and thus was defined as the earliest uraninite generation at OD (Macmillan et al., 2016).
-Although oxidation of U4+ to U6+ was calculated to compensate for substitutions and charge balance, no changes to crystal symmetry or lattice defects were found in such highly-substituted uraninite despite prediction of vacancies or other crystal structural modifications (Janeczek and Ewing, 1991).
-If all measured Pb is assumed as radiogenic, the oscillatory zoning with respect to Pb (and Σ REY) typical of primary uraninite at OD (Macmillan et al., 2016) is a self-induced diffusion patterning mechanism which traps daughter isotopes formed during α -recoil events.
-Weak oscillatory zoning with respect to (Pb+ Σ REY) is also observed in the Th-U sector zoned uraninite from Mesoproterozoic pegmatite in Southern Norway, where the sector zoning is attributed to primary growth (Alexandre et al., 2015).
+Incorporation of Pb and $\Sigma$ REY within the crystal lattice was shown for primary, oscillatory-zoned uraninite that hosts the highest amounts of Pb (up to 0.2 apfu) and $\Sigma$ REY (up to 0.2 apfu), and was thus defined as the earliest uraninite generation at OD (Macmillan et al. 2016).
+Although oxidation of U4+ to U6+ was calculated to compensate for substitutions and charge balance, no changes to crystal symmetry or lattice defects were found in such highly substituted uraninite despite prediction of vacancies or other crystal structural modifications (Janeczek and Ewing 1991).
+If all measured Pb is assumed as radiogenic, the oscillatory zoning with respect to Pb (and $\Sigma$ REY) typical of primary uraninite at OD (Macmillan et al. 2016) is a self-induced diffusion patterning mechanism that traps daughter isotopes formed during $\alpha$ -recoil events.
+Weak oscillatory zoning with respect to (Pb+ $\Sigma$ REY) is also observed in the Th-U sector zoned uraninite from mesoproterozoic pegmatite in Southern Norway, where the sector zoning is attributed to primary growth (Alexandre et al. 2015).

-152 Zones of comparable low-(Pb+ Σ REY) concentrations with those discussed here for the squareshaped-sectors (< 0.1 apfu for Pb and ~ 0.1 apfu for ΣREY) in the 'zoned' type were also reported, but 153 only as incipient sectorial zoning on (h0l) or equivalent directions in the 'primary' uraninite from OD 154 (Macmillan et al., 2016).
-Also documented by these authors, were the presence of rare, fine particles of 155 galena in parts of 'primary' uraninite grains affected by sub-um fractures, infilled with bornite ± 156 fluorite.
-Zonation patterns (of Pb) which are oscillatory, sectorial, or a combination thereof, can be the 157 result of element redistribution during the same or sequential self-induced α -recoil 'dry' events, and/or 158 as a result of the interaction with fluids of differing chemistry (Cu, S, F) to uraninite.
-Bornite \pm fluorite 159 160 inclusions and infill, are more abundant in the 'zoned' uraninite, and these can be used to elucidate fluid chemistry.
-Microstructural analysis is essential in being able to link the observed chemical 161 patterns and heterogeneity with micro- and meso-scale lattice defects that could have assisted ingress of 162 163 fluids during superimposed geological events.
+Zones of comparable low-(Pb+ $\Sigma$ REY) concentrations with those discussed here for the square-shaped-sectors (<0.1 apfu for Pb and ~0.1 apfu for $\Sigma REY$ ) in the zoned type were also reported, but only as incipient sectorial zoning on $\langle h0l \rangle$ or equivalent directions in the primary uraninite from OD (Macmillan et al. 2016).
+Also documented by these authors, were the presence of rare, fine particles of galena in parts of primary uraninite grains affected by sub-micrometer fractures, infilled with bornite $\pm$ fluorite.
+Zonation patterns (of Pb) that are oscillatory, sectorial, or a combination thereof, can be the result of element redistribution during the same or sequential self-induced $\alpha$ -recoil dry events, and/or as a result of the interaction with fluids of differing chemistry (Cu, S, F) to uraninite.
+Bornite $\pm$ fluorite inclusions and infill, are more abundant in the zoned uraninite, and these can be used to elucidate fluid chemistry.
+Microstructural analysis is essential in being able to link the observed chemical patterns and heterogeneity with micro- and meso-scale lattice defects that could have assisted ingress of fluids during superimposed geological events.

-164 Lattice distortion and chemical heterogeneity
+Lattice distortion and chemical heterogeneity